SystemFw/blog/content/staging/data-oriented.md

 It is challenging, however, to show a fully worked example of this process, which is not self contained by its very nature.

 Well, this post aims to do exactly that.
-Let's dive in.
+We will look at the problem involving distributed transactions in a very high level functional language, and optimise it with a  Let's dive in.

 TODO: maybe add a tiny summary to entice the reader a bit more, like "exactly that.
 We'll start here, then go there, then finish etc. Let's